devikamanoj/Speech-emotion-recogniser/README.md

 - Import necessary libraries by running `pip3 install -r requirements.txt` .
 - If you are using the code for the first time run `ser.py` , to make the model and it will be stored in `result`.
 - To know the emotion run `test.py` .
-- `convert_wavs.py` converts all the audio samples to 16000Hz sample rate and mono channel

 You can: